hugoalvares/e_trading/dynamodb/README.md

 # DynamoDB structure

-The DynamoDB table and attributes creation is managed bu the `serverless.yml` file present in this folder.
+The DynamoDB table structure is created and managed by the `serverless.yml` file present in this folder.

 ## installing dependencies